Before we jump in…

 In addition to clearly articulating your goals, writing them down, and putting them somewhere you can see them every single day, this monitoring process I’m about to explain is EQUALLY AS CRUCIAL!

 For a typical 12-month goal, you should probably ‘assess & update’ your action plan (in some form) every single week.
+Perhaps even twice a week.

 Providing that you’re taking some kind of action on your goal every single day, this should come naturally.